-In November 2013, following a three-month consultation, the LME undertook to implement a warehouse reform package with twelve key elements.
+In November 2013, following a three-month market-wide consultation, the LME launched a warehouse reform package with twelve key elements.

-- Specific powers for the LME to address behaviour that creates or maintains queues (clause 9.3.4 of the Warehouse Agreement )
+6. Specific powers for the LME to address behaviour that creates or maintains queues (clause 9.3.4– now clause 9.3.5 – of the Warehouse Agreement )

-All these changes are designed to address the need to ensure that the LME’s warehouse network fully serves the requirements of the global metals market.
+All the changes outlined above are designed to address the need to ensure that the LME’s warehouse network fully serves the requirements of the global metals market.

 Documents relating to the LME’s warehouse reforms can be found below.
 Should you have any questions related to the consultation, please contact us at firstname.lastname@example.org